 12.6 The Administering Authority will monitor the funding position and risk/covenant associated with deferred employers on a regular basis.
-This will be at least triennially and most likely annually, but the frequency will depend on factors such as the size of the employer and any deficit and the materiality of movements in market conditions or the employer's membership.
+The Funding position will be monitored quarterly and the risk/covenant This will be at least triennially and most likely annually, but the frequency will depend on factors such as the size of the employer and any deficit and the materiality of movements in market conditions or the employer's membership.